NVSL/LinkBench-workload/README.md

 ### Loading Data

-To do an initial load of data use the command line:
+To do an initial load of data, inside of LinkBench directory, use the command line:
 ~~~
-. ./loadphase.sh
+bash loadphase.sh
 ~~~

 ### Request phase

-Run the request phase using the below command:
+Run the request phase, inside of LinkBench directory, using the below command:
 ~~~
-. ./requestphase.sh
+bash requestphase.sh
 ~~~